PennyLaneAI/pennylane/doc/introduction/importing_workflows.rst

         pl_circuit_from_qk = qml.QNode(pl_qfunc_from_qk, qml.device("default.qubit"))

-    Here, the ``measurements`` argument overrides the terminal measurements in the Qiskit circuit.
+    Here, the ``measurements`` argument overrides any terminal measurements in the Qiskit circuit.
     See the :func:`~pennylane.from_qiskit` documentation for more details.

 The resulting PennyLane circuit can be executed directly: